Fatty Acids: Polyunsaturated with

 11-cis,14-cis-Eicosadienoic acid (20:2(n-6)) is a common minor component of animal tissues.
 8-cis,11-cis,14-cis-Eicosatrienoic acid (dihomo-γ-linolenic acid or 20:3(n-6)) is the immediate precursor of arachidonic acid and of a family of eicosanoids (PG1 prostaglandins), but it does not accumulate to a significant extent in animal tissue lipids and is typically about 1-2% of the phospholipid fatty acids.

 Several families of eicosanoids (oxylipins) are derived from arachidonate, including prostaglandins (PG2 series), thromboxanes, leukotrienes and lipoxins, with phosphatidylinositol being the primary source.
-These have an enormous range of vital biological functions that are discussed in elsewhere in these web pages.
-Although 2-arachidonoylglycerol and anandamide (N‑arachidonoylethanolamine) have noteworthy biological properties as endocannabinoids, they are minor lipids in tissues in quantitative terms.
+These are necessary for innumerable purposes in tissues that are discussed in elsewhere in these web pages.
+Although 2-arachidonoylglycerol and anandamide (N‑arachidonoylethanolamine) are noteworthy as endocannabinoids, they are minor lipids in tissues in quantitative terms.

 4,7,10,13,16-Docosapentaenoic acid (22:5(n-6)) is usually a relatively minor component of animal lipids, but it is the main C22 polyunsaturated fatty acid in the phospholipids of testes, where it can amount to 70% of the fatty acids of lysobisphosphatidic acid in this tissue.
 In this instance, C22 fatty acids of the n-3 family are present at relatively low levels, in contrast to most other lipids of reproductive tissues.